zhtsu/sfml-project-template/README.md

 # SFML Project Template
-This is a SFML project template what using CMake + MinGW.
+This is a SFML project template with CMake & MinGW.

 ## Environment
 - Windows 10 or later